VoidOne-App/VoidOne/README.md

 Modular Engineering

-The core is separated from the QML presentation layer so that future tools, services, tests, or additional interfaces can reuse the native foundation.
+The native core is separated from the QML presentation layer so that future tools, services, tests, or additional interfaces can reuse the native foundation.

 Transparent Engineering